Uber says rides grew more in early 2017 than in early 2016 despite issues

 This leaves Uber in the “fortunate position” of being able to tackle its needed changes while the “business remains healthy,” according to Holt.
 Holt also described steps Uber is taking to improve its driver operations and relationships, noting that it’s “underinvested in the driver experience” thus far, leading to “frayed” relationships with its drivers.

-Steps Holt outlined that Uber is taking to amend its driver experience include creating more stable earnings for drivers, removing stress from teh driving experience and improving communication.
-Uber is updating policies that favor riders unfairly over drivers in its view, and will introduce new tools that allow riders to correct their pickup points mid-hail rather than having to cancel and rebook; new earnings statements that aim for greater clarity; and a new process of evaluating complaints that will take into account driver history to contextualize number of complaints vs. volume of trips.
+Steps Holt outlined that Uber is taking to amend its driver experience include creating more stable earnings for drivers, removing stress from the driving experience and improving communication.
+Uber is updating policies that favor riders unfairly over drivers in its view, and will introduce new tools that allow riders to correct their pickup points mid-hail rather than having to cancel and rebook; new earnings statements that aim for greater clarity; and a new process of evaluating complaints that will take into account driver history to contextualize number of complaints versus volume of trips.

-The news that Uber’s business doesn’t seem to have been impacted negatively in terms of rider volume, or indeed riders (Holt said that they continue to see strong growth in new sign-ups as well as in trips from existing users) is interesting given a New York Times report from February that suggested over 200,000 people deleted their accounts following the original #DeleteUber social media campaign.Featured Image: NurPhoto/Getty Images
+The news that Uber’s business doesn’t seem to have been impacted negatively in terms of rider volume, or indeed riders (Holt said that they continue to see strong growth in new sign-ups as well as in trips from existing users) is interesting given a New York Times report from February that suggested more than 200,000 people deleted their accounts following the original #DeleteUber social media campaign.Featured Image: NurPhoto/Getty Images

 0